joyent/conch-api/docs/modules/Conch::Controller::Device.md

 ## find\_device

-Chainable action that validates the 'device\_id' provided in the path.
+Chainable action that uses the 'device\_id\_or\_serial\_number' provided in the path to find the device and verify the user has permissions to operate on it.

 ## get